TheMisinformationGame/MisinformationGame/docs/FirebasePricing.md

 Therefore, as described under _section 4_, it is vital to reduce the size of the images you use in your study.
-If you think you will come close to the usage limits, it will be best to upgrade your Firebase project to the **Blaze Plan** to ensure that participants don't get locked out of the game unexpectedly.
+If you think you will come close to the usage limits, it will be best to upgrade your Firebase project to Firebase's **Blaze Plan** to ensure that participants don't get locked out of the game unexpectedly.
 You can also set [budget alerts](https://firebase.google.com/docs/projects/billing/avoid-surprise-bills#set-up-budget-alert-emails)